BellHermitage/suzunaan.org/content/_index.md

 Contributors are welcome, but please first read the [guidelines](/contributing).

-We currently provide the following services:
+We provide the following services:

 {{< unordered_list >}}
  {{% service_item %}}